 The message components written by \$PUTMSG are derived both from the message code and from the message symbol.
-For additional information about both the message code and the message symbol, refer to the OpenVMS Command Definition, Librarian, and Message Utilities Manual.
+For additional information about both the message code and the message symbol, see the HP OpenVMS Command Definition, Librarian, and Message Utilities Manual.